stiang/recli/README.md

-## recli - RethinkDB command-line query tool and REPL
+## recli - RethinkDB CLI query tool and REPL
-*recli* is a command-line query tool and REPL for RethinkDB.
+**recli** is a command-line query tool and REPL for RethinkDB.
 It let’s you do things like
 ```
 $ recli 'r.table("bikes")'
 ...
 (JSON output) ...